Connect with others who understand.

 Written by Emily Wagner, M.S.

 Your kidneys are small but essential organs that filter about 50 gallons of fluid every day to clear out waste products and toxins.
-They also play a key role in controlling your blood pressure and red blood cell (RBC) production.
+They also play a key role in controlling your blood pressure and red blood cell production.
 Many other organs and hormones work together with the kidneys to keep your body’s functions stable and balanced.

 This article will cover how the kidneys work by breaking down their anatomy and main functions.
 We’ll also discuss what happens when they’re not working properly.